antonkesy/LSA-reference-design-docs/docs/hardware-configuration/ECUs/x86_64ECUs/index.md

 # X86-based ECUs

 The page lists the X86-bsaed ECUs being tested for LSA, which can meet the computation capacity requirement of LSA but does not overprovision the resource requirements.

 Another page on [Autoware Document](https://autowarefoundation.github.io/autoware-documentation/main/reference-hw/ad-computers/) lists the ECUs being for other use scenarios.

-(Candidates of the ECUS to be used by the LSA)
+(Candidates of the ECUs to be used by the LSA in the alphabetical order)

 ## **ADLINK In-Vehicle Computers**